wojpok/2DplatformerBase/README.md

 # 2DplatformerBase
-An OpenGL project focused on preparing flexible object-oriented base for 2D game
+An OpenGL project focused on preparing flexible object-oriented base for a 2D game